ArMM1998/Puyo-Puyo-lesson-scripts/README.md

 # Notepad++
 Notepad++ is recommended for editing/creating scripts, for the sake of readability, i have creared a custom programming language for Notepad++.
 To use it, in Notepad++ you must go to Language > Define Language > Import and select the "PuyoLanguageNotepad++.xml" included in the project.

+# Tools
+* Puyo Field - It's a tool to help you build the field like you would on the puyo nexus chain simulator, it then generates the field data for you to paste into your script.
+It can also read field data from other puzzles.

+For now, Puyo Field is the only tool available, but i plan on making more for creating sets of puyo colors, shapes and even a basic puzzle builder